-It has been predicted that, by 2022, consumers will spend over $7tn on mobile alone based on a $6.6tn value for 2021.
+It has been predicted that fintech will be worth over $7 trillion in ten years, particularly banking-as-a-service and embedded finance.
 We're also seeing fintech services becoming mainstream, with around 45% of Americans now having direct knowledge of financial technology services.
-This means that digital products within the finance industry are expected to reach $15tn by 2022, growing at an average rate of 9% per year between 2017 to 2022.
+What's more, digital products within the finance industry grew at an average rate of 9% per year between 2017 and 2023.
 Keep up with this growth rate by utilizing upcoming fintech design trends, and your business will see the payoff.

 In the past, digital banking solutions have been primarily a complement to physical banking.
-In 2022, however, we'll see a significant shift towards digital-only banking.
+In 2023, however, we'll see a significant shift toward digital-only banking.
 These banks already exist, with popular solutions including One Finance, Ally Bank, N26, Chime, and Axos.

 We no longer need to carry cash; therefore, there is little need for a brick-and-mortar bank.
 Plus, the ease of opening new bank accounts and switching depending on benefits is an attractive quality to today's consumers.